XZhouUM/jax_tracker/README.md

 ## Data Association Algorithms

-The tracker supports four data association algorithms, each with distinct characteristics and trade-offs:
+The tracker supports six data association algorithms, each with distinct characteristics and trade-offs:

 ### Algorithm Overview